cncf/tag-app-delivery/operator-wg/whitepaper/09_Designing_Operators.md

 managing custom applications using Operators.
 However, and here is the first question: as a developer, do you really know how this type of application works and interacts both internally and externally?
-How does the day-to-day IT operations work, how is the application backed up (including recovery), what steps are necessary in case of failovers or outages, are there any dependencies between the software components, etc.?
+How does the day-to-day IT operations work.
+How is the application backed up (including recovery).
+What steps are necessary in case of failovers or outages, are there any dependencies between the software components?

 It is therefore strongly recommended that a comprehensive requirement analysis is needed to determine the requirements or conditions of an